MacArthur Park: May Day Mêlée with the Los Angeles Police Department

-Two May Day rallies calling for US citizenship for undocumented immigrants were held at MacArthur Park on May 1, 2007.
+Two May Day rallies calling for U.S. citizenship for undocumented immigrants were held at MacArthur Park on May 1, 2007.
 When the protest overflowed onto city streets, police drove motorcycles through the crowd, then ordered the crowd to disperse.
 Some people began throwing plastic bottles and rocks at officers.
 Members of the Los Angeles Police Department then used batons and rubber bullets in a manner later found by the LAPD's own investigation, as well as by the courts, to be excessive.
 After community mobilization, pressure from the Mayor, and an extensive internal review, LAPD Chief William Bratton apologized, the commanding officer was demoted, seventeen other officers faced penalties, and the LAPD paid more than $13 million in damages.

 Redevelopment

 Beginning in 2002, the Los Angeles Police Department and business and community leaders led a redevelopment effort that has led to the installation of surveillance cameras, the opening of a recreation center, increased business, early-morning drink vendors, a new Metro station, the return of the paddle boats and the fountain, and large community festivals attracting thousands.
 Along with determined campaigns to improve community relations between the neighborhood and the police, crime rates went down through the mid-2000s.

 In 2007, Levitt Pavilion Los Angeles opened, offering 50 free concerts each summer and attracting a wide range of audiences from around the country and globally.
-Currently programmed & produced (as of 2017) by local resident Matthew Himes, notable acts that have performed include Celso Pina, Fishbone, Bomba Estereo, La Sonora Dinamita, Jimmy Webb, Kinky, La Resistencia, Nortec Collective and many more.
-In the same year, the paddle boats returned.
+Notable acts that performed included Celso Pina, Fishbone, Bomba Estereo, La Sonora Dinamita, Jimmy Webb, Kinky, La Resistencia, and Nortec Collective.
+The paddle boats returned.
 They were available for rent on the weekends in 2009.
 By early 2010, the boathouse was closed.
 Eventually, the paddle boats were removed.
 The boathouse was demolished in 2014.

 The MacArthur Park bandshell was painted by local artists and graffiti artists under the direction of Otis Parsons.
 Some of the artists involved were: Robert Williams, Skill, John "Zender" Estrada, Hector "Hex" Rios, Geo, Exit, Trip, Hate Prime, Relic, Galo "MAKE" Canote, RickOne and others.
 Some of the artwork was featured in the book Spraycan Art by Henry Chalfant and Jim Prigoff.

-The lakeside portion of the park would be temporarily close for 10 weeks beginning on October 15, 2021.
+The lakeside portion of the park closed for 10 weeks in October 2021.

 Crime

 The area surrounding MacArthur Park, one of the poorest areas of Los Angeles, has widely reported crime rates.
 Considered to be MS-13 territory, many poorer locals of the area, especially those doing illicit business in the park, are forced to pay a "tax" to the gang in exchange for being left alone.
-In 2021, multiple attacks on transgender sex workers in the park had led to increased police presence and were widely reported.
+In 2021, multiple attacks on transgender sex workers in the park led to increased police presence and were widely reported.
+These attacks have continued in the wider Macarthur Park neighborhood and were reported as recently as April 2025.